Evaluating Long-Term Memory for Long-Context Question Answering: Experiments and Results

 \subsection{RAG vs. A-Mem}

 Both performing retrieval over embedded and indexed utterances and using A-Mem can serve as the semantic memory or data source for long-context and knowledge-intensive QA.
 Importantly, RAG is much more efficient and scalable than A-Mem, not just in terms of tokens used at inference time, but also due to the nature of the information being stored.
 Each utterance is stored as a separate memory in A-Mem, and this requires two LLM calls per utterance to process the memory and generate all the required meta-data, in addition to embedding and indexing.
 Due to the requirement for consistent structured output, A-Mem performs poorly on foundation models.
 RAG shows substantially better performance across all foundation models.
 This gap narrows for instruction-tuned models, which are able to take advantage of the full potential of A-Mem.
-While RAG still outperforms A-Mem in GPT-4o mini and all other instruction-tuned models, Llama 3B Instruct with A-Mem achieves an average F1 ranking of 4.0, compared to 4.5 for RAG.
+While RAG still outperforms A-Mem in GPT-4o mini, Llama 3B Instruct with A-Mem achieves an average F1 ranking of 4.0, compared to 4.5 for RAG.